 Computational Vision U. Minn.
 Psy 5036 Daniel Kersten Lecture 19: Motion Illusions & Bayesian models

 Initialize

-■ Spell check off
+Spell check off

-'''

-In[4]:= Off[General::spell1];

-In[5]:= SetOptions[ArrayPlot, ColorFunction → "GrayTones", DataReversed → True,

-Frame → False, AspectRatio → Automatic, Mesh → False,

-PixelConstrained → True, ImageSize → Small];

-SetOptions[ListPlot, ImageSize → Small];

-SetOptions[Plot, ImageSize → Small];

-SetOptions[DensityPlot, ImageSize → Small, ColorFunction → GrayLevel];

-nbinfo = NotebookInformation[EvaluationNotebook[]];

-dir =

-("FileName" /. nbinfo /.
-FrontEnd'FileName[d_List, nam, ] :>

-ToFileName[d]);

-'''
+''' In[18]= Off[General::spell1]; In[19]= SetOptions[ArrayPlot, ColorFunction → "GrayTones", DataReversed → True, Frame → False, AspectRatio → Automatic, Mesh → False, PixelConstrained → True, ImageSize → Small]; SetOptions[ListPlot, ImageSize → Small]; SetOptions[Plot, ImageSize → Small]; SetOptions[DensityPlot, ImageSize → Small, ColorFunction → GrayLevel]; nbinfo = NotebookInformation[EvaluationNotebook[]]; dir = ("FileName" /. nbinfo /.
+FrontEnd'FileName[d_List, nam, ] :> ToFileName[d]); '''

 Outline

 Last time

-- Early motion measurement--types of models
+- · Early motion measurement--types of models

-- •Functional goals of motion measurements
+- · Functional goals of motion measurements

 - Optic flow

-Cost function (or energy) descent model

-A posteriori and a priori constraints

-Gradient descent algorithms

-Computer vs. human vision and optic flow

--- area vs. contour
+Cost function (or energy) descent model A posteriori and a priori constraints Gradient descent algorithms Computer vs. human vision and optic flow -- area vs. contour

 Today

 Local measurements, neural systems & orientation in space-time

-Representing motion, Orientation in space-time

-Fourier representation and sampling

-Optic flow, the gradient constraint, aperture problem

-Neural systems solutions to the problem of motion measurement.
+Representing motion, Orientation in space-time Fourier representation and sampling Optic flow, the gradient constraint, aperture problem Neural systems solutions to the problem of motion measurement.
 Space-time oriented receptive fields

 Motion phenomena & illusions

 Neither the area-based nor the contour-based algorithms we've seen can account for the range of human motion phenomena or psychophysical data that we now have.
 Look at human motion perception

 Global integration

 Sketch a Bayesian formulation--the integrating uncertain local measurements with the right priors can be used to model a variety of human motion results.

 Orientation in space-time: Relating neuron responses to gradient-based motion models

 In this section, we'll see how viewing motion measurement as detecting orientation in space-time is related to neurophysiological theories of neural motion selectivity.

 Demo: area-based vs. contour-based models

-Last time we asked: Are the representation, constraints, and algorithm a good model of human motion perception?
+Are the representation, constraints, and algorithm a good model of human motion perception?

-The answer seems to be "no".
+The answer seems to be "no" in general.
 The representation of the input is probably wrong.
 Human observers often give more weight to contour movement than to intensity flow.
 Human perception of the sequence illustrated below differs from "area-based" models of optic flow such as the above Horn and Schunck algorithm.
 The two curves below would give a maximum correlation at zero--hence zero predicted velocity.
 Human observers see the contour move from left to right--because the contours are stronger features than the gray-levels.
 However we will see in Adelson's missing fundamental illusion that the story is not as simple as a mere "tracking of edges" --and we will return to spatial frequency channels to account for the human visual system's motion measurements.
 At the end of this lecture, we'll review a Bayesian model that integrates local motion information according to reliability, providing a theory that may explain a diverse set of motion illusions.

+'''

+In[1]:= size = 120;

+Clear[y];

+low = 0.2; hi = .75;

+y[x] := hi /; x<1

+y[x] := .5 Exp[-(x-1)^2]+.1 /; x >= 1

+In[6]:= ylist = Table[y[i],{i,0,3,3/255.}];

+width = Dimensions[ylist][[1]];

+In[8]:= picture1 = Table[ylist,{i,1,width/2}];

+picture2 = .9 - Transpose[Reverse[Transpose[picture1]]];

+'''

-There is a clear sense of motion of the edge, even though the signal inferred from an intensity, region-based integration of optic flow would produce little or no optic flow in that direction.
-Adelson's missing fundamental motion illusion We first make a square-wave grating.
+There is a clear sense of motion of the edge, even though the signal inferred from an intensity, regionbased integration of optic flow would produce little or no optic flow in that direction.

+Spatial frequency dependence: Adelson's missing fundamental motion illusion

+We first make a square-wave grating.

+'''

+in[24]:= realsquare[x,y,phase] := Sign[Sin[x + phase]];

+'''

-In[27]:= realsquare[x,y,phase] := Sign[Sin[x + phase]]; And make a four-frame movie in which the grating gets progressively shifted LEFT in steps of Pi/2.
+And make a four-frame movie in which the grating gets progressively shifted LEFT in steps of Pi/2.
 That is we shift the grating left in 90 degree steps.